Skip Ribbon Commands

 Member, House Municipal Government and Housing Committee

-David Morales was first elected in 2020 to serve the people of District 7 in Providence’s Mount Pleasant, Valley, and Elmhurst neighborhoods.
+Representative David Morales was first elected in 2020 to serve the people of District 7 in Providence's Mount Pleasant, Valley, and Elmhurst neighborhoods.
 He is a member of the House Education Committee, the House Innovation, Internet and Technology Committee, and the House Municipal Government and Housing Committee.

-Representative Morales has sponsored laws banning tip theft; prohibiting employers from reporting, or threatening to report, an employee's immigration status for whistle blowing; and banning insurers from charging copayments for COVID-19 treatment and vaccinations.
-In 2022, his legislative proposal to ensure that all lower-income children, regardless of immigration status, qualify for health insurance under the state’s RIte Track program was incorporated in the state budget.
-He has cosponsored laws that cap the monthly cost of insulin at $40, reduce plastic shopping bag use, prohibit housing discrimination based on one’s source of income, legalize and regulate recreational cannabis, and prevent workers from being excluded from receiving overtime pay on Sundays and holidays.
-His legislative efforts include measures to protect the rights of workers, prevent people from experiencing utility shut-offs, encourage multilingual education in public schools, and expand affordable health care, including legislation to establish a universal single-payer health care system in Rhode Island.
+Throughout his time in the legislature, Representative Morales has sponsored laws banning tip theft; prohibiting employers from reporting, or threatening to report, an employee's immigration status for whistle blowing; and banning insurers from charging copayments for COVID-19 treatment and vaccinations.
+In 2022, his legislative proposal to ensure that all lower-income children, regardless of immigration status, qualify for health insurance under the state's RIte Track program was incorporated in the state budget.
+He has also cosponsored laws that cap the monthly cost of insulin at $40, classify the act of wage theft against workers as a felony, reduce plastic shopping bag use, prohibit housing discrimination based on one's source of income, legalize and regulate recreational cannabis, codify consumer protections in the federal Affordable Care Act (ACA) into state law, close loopholes so municipalities like Providence can fairly tax the commercial property of private universities, eliminate rental application fees for prospective tenants, prevent workers from being excluded from receiving overtime pay on Sundays and holidays, and establish a new 10-year program to replace all contaminated lead service lines free of cost for renters and homeowners.

 Born September 16, 1998, he was raised by a single immigrant mother in the rural town of Soledad, CA, alongside his older sister.
 He graduated from Soledad High School in 2016 and two years later he graduated from the University of California Irvine with a bachelor’s in urban studies.
 In 2019, at age 20, he became the youngest graduate in the history of the Brown University Public Affairs master’s program.